Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

 \section{$\varepsilon$-pruned $k$-CBS}

 The baseline $k$-CBS algorithm (Algorithm~\ref{app:alg:beam-topk}) is a good starting place, but we can potentially do better in terms of compute cost.
 Rather than post-processing outputs to respect a chosen distance metric and budget $\varepsilon$, we can bake them into the search procedure and prune the beam as the algorithm evolves to only explore nodes that respect these settings.
-This only involves additional bookkeeping; it is free, with respect to the dominating cost of forward passes through the model (as we need no additional passes).
+This only involves additional bookkeeping; it is free, with respect to the dominating cost of forward passes.
 In doing so, we can also possibly achieve a better upper bound (beyond the trivial one that baseline $k$-CBS algorithm provides) and a potentially better lower bound, as we can concentrate the search on $\varepsilon$-viable nodes only.
-The trade-off is that we do not get to run one algorithm, and then post-process for whichever metric and $\varepsilon$ budget we might want to use; we have to specify these up front.
+The trade-off is that we do not get to run one algorithm, and then post-process for whichever $\dist$ and $\varepsilon$ budget we might want to use; we have to specify these up front.
 But, an added benefit is that we will terminate the search procedure early (potentially very early) if no $\varepsilon$-viable continuations remain in the beam.

-We describe these improvements below, first for the Hamming distance (Appendix~\ref{app:sec:prune:hamming}) and then for the Levenshtein distance (Appendix~\ref{app:sec:prune:lev}).
-The former is significantly simpler than the latter, as the Hamming distance is monotone non-decreasing and the Levenshtein distance is not.
-While both methods require additional bookkeeping (and therefore slight additional overhead compared to the baseline algorithm), they also can both terminate early (and thus run fewer forward passes) if there are no continuations left in the beam that satisfy the chosen distance-based pruning rule.
+We describe these improvements below, first for the Hamming (Appendix~\ref{app:sec:prune:hamming}) and then for the Levenshtein distance (Appendix~\ref{app:sec:prune:lev}).
+The former is significantly simpler, as Hamming is monotone non-decreasing and the Levenshtein is not.
+While both methods require additional bookkeeping (and therefore slight additional overhead compared to the baseline algorithm), they also can both terminate early if there are no continuations left in the beam that satisfy the chosen distance-based pruning rule.
 Overall, this can make them significantly cheaper to run than $k$-CBS, in terms of overall wall-clock time (Appendix~\ref{app:sec:intuition:cost}).
 We provide unified proofs of the invariants of both algorithms in Appendix~\ref{app:sec:prune:invariants}.

 \paragraph{Note.} This approach does not provably provide a stricter lower bound, because baking $\varepsilon$-viability into the pruning rule changes the candidate set of children that get expanded.
 In particular, a child that was not part of the baseline $k$-CBS candidate set at a given iteration (because it surfaced due to non-$\varepsilon$-viable children ranked above it being pruned) may be retained because it is $\varepsilon$-viable; that child may out-compete an $\varepsilon$-viable baseline $k$-CBS child at a later iteration, and then later get pruned if it is no longer viable---in which case neither child contributes to the final lower bound. \looseness=-1